MenuClose

 • Suicidal ideation

 When it comes to addiction and bipolar disorder, many people self-medicate to manage symptoms.
-Unfortunately, many people in Nebraska and across the United States lack comprehensive mental health support.
+Unfortunately, many people across the United States lack comprehensive mental health support.
 This means many people live with undiagnosed bipolar disorder.
 This can lead to self-medicating.
 While drugs or alcohol may temporarily ease bipolar symptoms, symptoms can return and worsen when a substance leaves the bloodstream.

-Evidence-Based Outpatient Treatment for Bipolar Disorder in Nebraska
+Evidence-Based Treatment for Bipolar Disorder in Nebraska

-Start Bipolar Disorder Treatment at Northpoint Nebraska Today!
+Start Bipolar Disorder Treatment at Northpoint Nebraska Today